thigorqueiroz/fry/README.md

 # fry
-Fry is a backend microservice to manage our member's campaign.
+Fry is a backend microservice to manage our partner's campaign.